 Are you living with a chronic illness and dreaming of moving to Japan?
 Or maybe you have a job lined up and are concerned about regularly shipping your medication from overseas?
 Perhaps the medication availability in Japan isn’t a problem, but the cost is burning a hole in your wallet.

-If you’re nodding “yes,” we have good news: the Japanese government and municipalities provide subsidies for over 100 diseases, such as Crohn’s disease, rheumatoid arthritis, hepatitis B and C, and epilepsy, to name a few.
+If you’re nodding “yes,” we have good news: the Japanese government and municipalities provide subsidies for over 100 diseases, such as Crohn’s disease, hepatitis B and C, and epilepsy, to name a few.
 And if the thought of a pile of paperwork written in Japanese sends your stress level up, we simplify the process for expats in Japan.

 Joe, an expat from the United Kingdom with Crohn’s disease, intended to go to Japan for work but then realized that the cost of continuing his medication—Humira, in the form of twice-weekly injections—would be ¥42,000 per month, or about 20% of his monthly gross salary.